raspberrypilearning/tree-life-simulator/en/step_2.md

 ## Create a forest

 Did you know that forests cover 30% of the Earth’s land surface?
+The way we look after our local forests now will have global impact for the future.
 In this step you will add code to create a forest with a variety of different trees.

 --- task ---